Right, let’s not beat around the bush, Freshers Week is ABSOLUTE carnage.

 Ah well, maybe tomorrow night.

-For just £4, you get 2-4-1 cocktails, 25% off food and discounts on all your favourite drink brands, ALL year round.
-That’s right, this little card is your one-way ticket to a world where every night is unbelievable.
+For just £5, you get 2-4-1 cocktails and discounts on all your favourite drink brands, ALL year round.
+That’s right, this little card is your one-way ticket to epic nights out at a fraction of the cost.

 So if you really want to survive Freshers Week and the entire year that follows?
 Get yours now.